scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 To verify a control plane message, the relying party MUST perform the following steps:

 1. Build a collection of root certificates from the latest TRC of the relevant ISD (that is, the ISD referenced in the signature metadata of the message).
 If the grace period (see [](#grace)) introduced by the latest TRC is still on-going, the root certificates in the second-to-latest TRC MUST also be included.
 For a description on how to build the correct collection of certificates, see [](#trc-selection).
-2. If the signature metadata of the message contains the serial and base number of the latest TRC, the relying party MUST check that they have this latest TRC.
-If not, the relying party MUST request the latest TRC.
+2. If the signature metadata of the message contains the serial and base number of the latest TRC, the relying party MUST ensure that they have this latest TRC.
-3. After constructing the pool of root certificates, the relying party MUST select the certificate chain used to verify the message.
-The AS certificate included in this certificate chain MUST have the following properties:
+3. After constructing the pool of root certificates, the relying party selects the certificate chain used to verify the message.
+The AS certificate included in this certificate chain MUST satisfy all of the following properties:
    - The ISD-AS number in the subject of the AS certificate matches the ISD-AS number in the signature metadata.
 See also [](#isd-as-nr).
    - The subject key identifier of the AS certificate matches the subject key identifier in the signature metadata.
 See also [](#subject-key-id-ext).
-   - The AS certificate is valid at verification time, which will normally be the current time (see {{I-D.dekater-scion-controlplane}}, section "Effects of Clock Inaccuracy").
-In special cases, e.g. auditing, the time can be set to the past to check if the message was verifiable at the given time.
+   - The AS certificate is valid at time of verification.
+While this is typically the current time, specific scenarios such as auditing may require verifying against a historical timestamp.
+Refer to {{I-D.dekater-scion-controlplane}} section "Effects of Clock Inaccuracy" for considerations about time synchronization.
 4. After selecting a certificate chain to verify the control plane messages, the relying party MUST verify the certificate chain by:
    - Executing the regular X.509 verification procedure.
 For details, see {{X.509}}.
    - Checking that